shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/admin/install-desktop-silent.md

 `ShotgunInstaller_Current.exe /S /D=X:\path\to\install\folder.`

-Note that the `/D` argument must be the last argument and no " should be used in the path, even if there are spaces in it.
+{% include info title="Note" content="The `/D` argument must be the last argument and no `"` should be used in the path, even if there are spaces in it." %}